 Doing philosophy is all about improving your analytical and critical thinking.
 By training you to strip away irrelevant details of a problem and assess the merits of competing solutions, philosophy enables you to see unexpected connections and forces you to give concise arguments for your position.
 Philosophy also opens up innovative and valuable perspectives on political and moral issues faced in business and society.
 Our unique combination of formal and normative philosophical expertise gives our MPE graduates the edge in their future careers.

-Economic methods form the core of the MPE analytical curriculum, drawing on cutting edge research by faculty at the Frankfurt School in behavioural economics, game and decision theory, computational social science, and machine learning.
-The MPE programme is one of its kind in introducing students to the standard economic frameworks for solving judgement and decision problems, including empirically informed models of decision-making from behavioural economics, and modern machine learning methods in computational social sciences.
+Economic methods form the core of the MPE analytical curriculum, drawing on cutting edge research by faculty at the Frankfurt School in behavioral economics, game and decision theory, computational social science, and machine learning.
+The MPE program is one of its kind in introducing students to the standard economic frameworks for solving judgment and decision problems, including empirically informed models of decision-making from behavioral economics, and modern machine learning methods in computational social sciences.

-During your second semester, you will then decide what subject you would like to specialise in.
-You will have the choice between seven specialisations: Auditing and Consulting, Banking and Finance, Digital Business, General Management, International Management, Management, Philosophy & Economics, Marketing.
-Your specialisation modules will start in the 3rd Semester and go through the whole 4th semester.
-All specialisation modules are taught exclusively in English.
+During your second semester, you will then decide what subject you would like to specialize in.
+You will have the choice between seven specializations: Auditing and Consulting, Banking and Finance, Digital Business, General Management, International Management, Management, Philosophy & Economics, Marketing.
+Your specialization modules will start in the 3rd Semester and go through the whole 4th semester.
+All specialization modules are taught exclusively in English.

 All BSc students at Frankfurt School spend at least one semester abroad which includes an internship.

 During these two semesters, you can choose modules from a broad range of topics to suit your interests.
 We offer approximately 45 modules in the areas of Finance and Banking, Managing Organisations, Economics, and Business and Society.
 Some specializations also have advanced specialization modules in semesters 6 and 7.